 Even if COVID-19 restrictions and recommendations were not in place, we do not permit house to house collections as we are not authorised to fundraise in this way.

-By using Virgin Money Giving, all donations will be equally shared with our Charity Partners.
-Their Giving Platform allows for up to five charities to be included as recipients of donations raised.
+By using Virgin Money Giving, all donations will be equally shared between BRIT and our Charity Partners.

 We recommend that all student and staff fundraisers share the link to their fundraising page so that;